 Writers Joie Botkin and Samantha Herman, working from a story by Herman and Michael G. Larkin, have crafted a teleplay that is full of heart, deep emotion, humor, longing and love.
 Even though it’s set during the chilly holiday season, it is best described as warm and cozy thanks to the Irish setting and the wonderful performances from the cast.
 The town of Dunclare just feels real, the Irish version of those idealized American towns, but it’s someplace you’d definitely want to visit and perhaps even put down roots.
 ‘Tis the Season to Be Irish may not be the flashiest of Hallmark’s holiday movies, but it’s one of the most heartfelt with characters you can’t help but fall in love with.
 Definitely one of the better, and different, films of this Christmas season.

-‘Tis the Season to Be Irish has a run time of 1 hour 24 minutes, and is rated TV-G. The film is available On Demand and is streaming on Peacock.
+‘Tis the Season to Be Irish has a run time of 1 hour 24 minutes, and is rated TV-G. The film is streaming on Hallmark+.

 Preview – ‘Tis the Season to Be Irish